SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv6.0.md

 # <a name="sPyNNaker8"></a> Moving away from sPynnaker8

-This section only applies if you have previously used sPyNNaker while we where using the sPyNNaker8 repository.
+This section only applies if you have previously used sPyNNaker while we were using the sPyNNaker8 repository.

-All [sPynnaker8](https://github.com/SpiNNakerManchester/sPyNNaker8) code has been merged into [sPyNNaker](https://github.com/SpiNNakerManchester/sPyNNaker).
+All [sPyNNaker8](https://github.com/SpiNNakerManchester/sPyNNaker8) code has been merged into [sPyNNaker](https://github.com/SpiNNakerManchester/sPyNNaker).

 * Run spynnaker.pyNN.setup_pynn.py
 * Replace any import of just spynnaker8 to spynnaker